 You can use the applicators provided more than once.
 However, it is important to clean them thoroughly each time so that you don't spread the infection.
 Use the same swab you used for cleaning your nails.
-Don't touch the newly treated nails with the swab.
-Close the Amorolfine nail lacquer bottle tightly.
-Dispose of the swab carefully as it is flammable.

 Before using the Amorolfine nail lacquer again, first remove the old lacquer from your nails using a swab, then file down the nails again if necessary.

-Not everyone will experience side effects when they use Amorolfine 5% Nail Lacquer, however if you do they can include:
+Not everyone will experience side effects when they use Amorolfine 5% Nail Lacquer, however, if you do they can include:

 If you are concerned about these effects, or if the product affects you in any other way, stop using it and talk to your doctor or pharmacist.

-Amorolfine 5% Nail Lacquer contains:
+Amorolfine 5% Nail Lacquer reviews

 Amorolfine nail lacquer is a topical application used to treat fungal nail infections (onychomycosis).
 The solution works by killing the fungi that cause fungal nail infection.
 Amorolfine can be applied to both finger and toenails.